SimonBiggs/scriptedforms/example/README.md

 ## A possible method for deploying on a user machine

 Lets say you have a really nifty script that does something great.
-But you want to make a non-technical frontend for your work.
+But you want to make a non-technical frontend for others within your company to interface with your work.
 A workflow to get your brilliant tool on a clients machine might be the following.

 First drop your package on a network share.